Climate Change 101: What is it, and why is it such a big deal?

 Let’s get one thing straight right off the bat: weather is different than climate.
 According to Oxford Languages, weather is “the state of the atmosphere at a place and time as regards heat, dryness, sunshine, wind, rain, etc,” while climate reflects “the weather conditions prevailing in an area in general or over a long period.”
 The weather in Portland today is sunny with a high of 72 degrees Fahrenheit, a low of 53 degrees, and 57% humidity.
 Portland has a temperate oceanic type of climate where our summers are warm and dry and winters are rainy and cool.
 The average annual high is 63 degrees Fahrenheit while the low is 46 degrees.

 “Climate change is a significant variation of average weather conditions—say, conditions becoming warmer, wetter, or drier—over several decades or more.
 It’s that longer-term trend that differentiates climate change from natural weather variability.
-And while “climate change” and “global warming” are often used interchangeably, global warming—the recent rise in the global average temperature near the earth’s surface—is just one aspect of climate change.” -National Resource Defense Council
+And while 'climate change' and 'global warming' are often used interchangeably, global warming—the recent rise in the global average temperature near the earth’s surface—is just one aspect of climate change.” -National Resource Defense Council

 How normal is it?